buttonpushertv/buttonpusherTTRPG/JSON Importing How To.md

 11. Running that `.bat` file now will rename all your FMG Emblem files so that they should match the emblem with the State/Province/Burg it goes with.
 12. (OPTIONAL - you could add `state`, `province`, and `burg` to the respective file names. )
 13. (Dealing with duplicated names - If you had any dupe files with suffix added, the files that would have been renamed to an existing duplicate name are still named `svgexport-???.png` - use the id numbers to find what they should be named - rename to create a unique filname.
 You could add  `-stateName` to any of the dupes.
 You will need to correct these manually after import.)
+14. (OPTIONAL - converting PNG images of Burg maps to WEBP with ImageMagick - steps to come)

 # Wrangling FMG Burg Maps
 FMG includes connections to Watabou's [Medieval Fantasy City Generator](https://watabou.github.io/city-generator/?size=25&seed=981800034&greens=0&citadel=1&urban_castle=1&plaza=1&temple=1&walls=0&shantytown=0&coast=1&river=0&gates=-1&sea=0.2) and [Village Generator](https://watabou.github.io/village-generator/?seed=1714876149&tags=no%20square,highway).
 The URL links to maps for each of your map's Burgs is available to extract from the JSON, but it does not exist in a JSON field as the URL.
 It has to be extracted via some HelperJS functions in [[Helpers-FMG-JSON.js]].